Apply for the Young Londoners Fund

 The new £45 million Young Londoners Fund will help children and young people to fulfil their potential, particularly those at risk of getting caught up in crime.
 It will support a range of education, sport, cultural and other activities.

-The 3-year fund will see £30 million made available for projects in local communities.
+The fund will see £30 million made available for projects in local communities.
 The remaining £15 million will be invested to expand existing projects funded by City Hall that support young Londoners.

 The Young Londoners Fund aims to: